Email Migration Project Plan Template For Businesses

 9. Plan a Migration Timeline

-Before proceeding with the actual data transfer, plan a migration timeline.
+Before proceeding with the actual migration process, plan a migration timeline.
 Estimating a timeframe gives buffer space for your team to perform any last-minute changes or recovery.

-It can also help allot separate duration for post-migration activities, including testing or documentation work.
+It can also help create buffer time for post-migration activities, including testing or documentation work.

 Planning the migration timeline can prepare the stakeholders, including clients and employees, to adjust their tasks accordingly.